sparkswap/broker/broker-daemon/docs/INSTALL.md

 2. Install the current LTS node and npm version - `nvm install --lts --latest-npm`
 3. Install [docker](https://docs.docker.com/install/)
 4. Create a directory for `sparkswap` and navigate to it - `mkdir -p ./sparkswap && cd sparkswap`
-5. If you will be developing against sparkswapd (or any SparkSwap repository), it is required to run the code through [Standard](https://standardjs.com/).
-StandardJS plugins can be downloaded for your favorite editor.
-The SparkSwap Broker and Broker CLI codebase follows StandardJS formatting.

 ## Install an engine